raku-community-modules/Dice-Roller/README.md

 Evaluates the faces showing on rolled dice including any adjustments and returns an Int total for the roll.

+# ERROR HANDLING

+`Dice::Roller.new` throws an exception if the string failed to parse.

+This behaviour might change in a future release.

 # DEBUGGING

 You can get the module to spew out a bit of debugging text by setting `$Dice::Roller::debug = True`.
 You can also inspect the Match object in a given roll: `say $roll.match.gist`;